cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 To meet our compliance we will be carrying out our tasks here in a certain order.
 Also we will be doing some additional hardening steps which are not specified by the policy.
 Some of such task are creating a kickstart installation with disk encryption, creating SSH  keys with high grade encryption etc.
 ## Kickastart Installation
-It will not be possible and practical to change the partition during a remediation steps on a production systems
+It will not be possible and practical to change the partition during a remediation steps on a production systems.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTczMjExMjQzOF19
+eyJoaXN0b3J5IjpbNTQ3MTEwNzQ0XX0=
 -->